proux01/coq/doc/sphinx/language/core/primitive.rst

 where :g:`Prim2SF` is defined in the :g:`FloatOps` module.

-The set of such operators is described in section :ref:`floats_library`.

 These primitive declarations are regular axioms.
 As such, they must be trusted, and are listed by the :g:`Print Assumptions` command.